 Fixed bridges are the most common type of bridge.
 Here your pontic tooth will sit between the two crowns that are used to anchor it to your abutment teeth.
 We must first prepare your abutment teeth as though they were about to get crowns.

 Resin-bonded (a.k.a.
 Maryland) bridges are also common.
-They use metal “wings” instead of crowns to fix themselves to your abutment teeth.
+They use porcelain or zirconia “wings” instead of crowns to fix themselves to your abutment teeth.
 Instead of trimming your teeth, cement is used to hold these bridges onto the back of the abutment teeth.
 This is beneficial in that it allows your healthy teeth to remain whole.

 Benefits of Bridges